JackAgren/drone_cones_project/low level design/frontend-design.md

 * Access admin tools
     * Move to the financial records page
-    * Move to the manage payments page
-    * Move to the manage inventory page
+    * Move to the restock page
     * Move to the manage accounts page
     * Move to the manage menu page
 * Access drone owner tools
     * Move to the drone registration page
     * Move to the payments page
-    * Move to the drone activity page
 * Access customer options
     * Move to the menu page
     * Move to the order history page

-No requests made to the backend from the initial dashboard.
+Requests made to the backend:

+* Gets user permissions/roles

 ## Customer Pages